INFORMSJoC/2020.1022/README.md

 This project is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are associated with the paper **[This is a Template](https://doi.org/10.1287/ijoc.2019.0934) by J. Custodio and M. Lejeune.**
+The software and data in this repository are associated with the paper **[Spatiotemporal Data Set for Out-of-Hospital Cardiac Arrests](https://doi.org/10.1287/ijoc.2019.0934) by J. Custodio and M. Lejeune.**

 ## Version